neilblom/wordlist-writer/docs/PRD.md

 Hovering shows Master List rank or “Not in Master List.”

+---
+Tier‑Aware Highlighting (Current Version)
+The editor highlights English words based on cognate tier metadata.

+Highlight colors:

+Latin → gold

+Greek → blue

+Biblical → purple

+General → green

+Highlight rules:

+If a word’s normalized lemma exists in COGNATE_MAP, highlight it using its tier color.

+If the lemma exists in the Master List, render normally.

+If the lemma is unknown and not a function word, append a red asterisk.

+Normalization:

+All cognate lookups use NFD normalization and accent‑stripping.

+Tooltip:

+  Shows cognate target (Spanish) and tier metadata.

 Master List Ordering (Curriculum Mode)
 The Master List represents a global curriculum of English lemmas.
 It is not ordered alphabetically and not ordered by story usage.